ExpiredOnions/KMIDS-GFM-Future-Engineer-2025/README.md

   </tr>
 </table>

 The power and sensor systems are crucial to the vehicle's ability to navigate the challenges of the competition.
+For this project, the vehicle is powered by a [EP-0136 Raspberry Pi UPS](https://wiki.52pi.com/index.php?title=EP-0136) (Uninterruptible Power Supply) in our vehicle, with 2x 18650 Lithium-Ion as the energy source.
+The UPS maintains a stable 5V output to the Raspberry Pi 5 even though there are fluctuations.
+It also has built-in charging and voltage regulation circuits, allowing continuous operation while also recharging the batteries when external power is connected.
-For this project, the vehicle is powered by a 2x 18650 Lithium-Ion battery pack, connected in series to provide a nominal voltage of 7.4V and a combined capacity of around 4000 mAh, depending on the cells used.
+The batteries are connected in series to provide a nominal voltage of 7.4V and a combined capacity of around 4000 mAh, depending on the cells used.
 This setup is capable of delivering a continuous current of around 20 Amps, which is sufficient to supply to the robot for various tasks.
+This setup ensures that the Raspberry Pi won't shut down unexpectedly, allowing uninterrupted data processing and decision-making throughout the run.

 The onboard processing unit, the Raspberry Pi 5, serves as the vehicle's brain.
 Raspberry Pi recommends a 5V 5A power supply.
 This is well within the limits of what the two batteries can provide.

   <img src="" alt="Battery location" >

-### **Extra: Uninterruptible Power Supply**

-To ensure stable operation throughout the competition, we implemented an [EP-0136 Raspberry Pi UPS](https://wiki.52pi.com/index.php?title=EP-0136) (Uninterruptible Power Supply) in our vehicle.

-It is powered by a 2x18650 Li-ion battery pack and includes a built-in charging circuit, voltage regulation, and power management.
-It maintains a stable 5V output to the Raspberry Pi 5 even thoughout fluctuations.
-It has built-in charging and voltage regulation circuits, allowing continuous operation while also recharging the batteries when external power is connected.
-This setup ensures that the Raspberry Pi won't shut down unexpectedly, allowing uninterrupted data processing and decision-making throughout the run.

 ### 3.2 Sensor and Camera